tobiasrausch/ATACseq/README.md

 Plotting the key ATAC-Seq Quality Control metrics
 -------------------------------------------------

+The pipeline produces at various steps JSON QC files (`*.json.gz`).
+You can upload and interactively browse these files at [https://gear.embl.de/alfred/](https://gear.embl.de/alfred/).
+In addition, the pipeline produces a succinct QC file for each sample.
 If you have multiple output folders (one for each ATAC-Seq sample) you can simply concatenate the QC metrics of each sample.

 `head -n 1 ./*/*.key.metrics | grep "TssEnrichment" | uniq > summary.tsv`